SwingbyProtocol/mHTLCs/README.md

 # mHTLCs
-implementation of multi-hash timed lock contract for lock btc.
+implementation of multi-hash timed lock contract for locking btc.